sensebox/books/home/en/assembly04_example.md

 #### Mounting the temperature sensor
-Air-pressure and -temperature are affected by the waste heat of the microcontroller.
+Air-pressure and -temperature are affected by the wasteheat of the microcontroller.
-Thus a separate housing (see below) for the `HDC1008` is required, which has a better airflow, but still protects from rainwater.
+Thus a separate housing (see below) for the `HDC1008` is required, that has a better airflow, but still protects the sensor from rainwater.
-We use the long connection cable for this sensor and route it through the drilled hole.
+We use the long connection cable for this sensor and route it through the drilled hole:

 <img src="https://raw.githubusercontent.com/sensebox/resources/master/images/home/temp_aussen.jpg" align="center" width="400"/>

-#### Power- and network connection
+#### Power and network connection
 To provide the station with power, we use a POE-adapter as it uses up less space in the drilling hole.
-The usual power connection may be used instead, of course.
+The usual power connection may be used instead of course.

 The adapter is connected to the respective connections on the main boards.
 Afterwards we route an ethernet cable into the case and connect it to the adapter: